 People often don’t understand what goes into their Sunday morning worship each week.
-What does a full-time worship pastor do the rest of the week?
+What does a worship leader do the rest of the week?
 I was recently asked to describe my weekly schedule.
 Here is what works for me.

 I normally work at the church three days a week and at home for three days.
 I usually write detailed charts for the band and vocals which can also include string and brass parts, so I spend a good six to 10 hours per week charting music.
 I am also an early riser so I usually start at 5 a.m.
 I know that doesn’t work for most music guys but I would love to see how this schedule lines up with other worship pastors.

 Monday: 5 AM – 3 PM – Home (seven to eight hours)